7298-png/for-my-final-project/README.md

 c) I added another feature called emergency info where we can put trustable person name ,trustable person contact number ,present address ,family name. this feature will work at any emergency situation . what if the user can make the log in successfully done and after that somebody can have that information which is needed in this time and make a help for the user .
 d) I also added a note feature where we can put our day routine ,next planning, occasion timing and exam timing where we can see immediate activities which we need to do .
 e) the last feature is called user data where will be the users gmail id / apple id/ national id/ some of the important passowords cause nowadays we always need to make a password for each and everything so for every time we can not remember the passcode or passwords for always so we can write it there and save it as a unique name so that the user can remember the passwords .
+ To run the app, ensure you have Python installed, and then install the required dependencies from the `requirements.
+It is all about the python and import tkinter as tk from tkinter import messagebox import json import os these are the parts which is important to install the app or run the app .